Finite Field Multiple Access: Introduction

-In this paper, we propose an MA technique to provide some solutions to what needed for supporting massive simultaneous information transmissions from multiusers and solving the MUI problem.
-The proposed MA technique is devised based on EP-coding which provides virtual resources for MA communications.
+In this paper, we propose an MA technique to provide some solutions to what needed for supporting massive message transmissions from multiusers, and solving the FBL challenge in multiuser transmission.
+In addition, the proposed MA can be implemented in pure digital networks, providing a feasible solution.
+The proposed MA technique is devised based on \textit{element-pair (EP) coding} which provides virtual resources for MA communications.
 Since EP codes are constructed based on finite fields (FFs), we refer the proposed MA technique based on EP-coding as \textit{finite-field MA (FFMA)} technique (or coding).
 An MA communication system using FFMA-coding is referred to as an FFMA system for simplicity.

+We now compare classical MA techniques with our proposed FFMA systems, as shown in Fig. \ref{f.CFMA}.
+The current MA techniques separate users based on various physical resources, such as time, frequency, space, power, and more.
+We term such an MA system as \textit{complex-field MA (CFMA)}, where physical signals are typically represented as complex numbers.
+In a CFMA system, each user is assigned different physical resources, enabling the users to be multiplexed.
+For simplicity, we refer to this multiplexing process as a \textit{complex-field multiplex module (CF-MUX)}.